Afghan students find inspiration in Islamic State's success

 "TIME BOMB"

-The Afghan intelligence agency, the National Directorate of Security (NDS), denied the existence of "systematic and organized networks" among Kabul students, but admitted IS was trying to build support.
+The Afghan intelligence agency, the National Directorate of Security (NDS), denied the existence of "systematic and organised networks" among Kabul students, but admitted IS was trying to build support.

 "Anyone related to this group will be apprehended," said Hasib Sediqqi, a spokesman for NDS.